 Cadets meet once a week for two hours to complete this requirement.
 The lab is broken into two different levels.
-During the lab environment, the General Military Course cadets (freshman and sophomores) are trained by the Professional Officer Course cadets (juniors and seniors) on various topics.
-Those topics include things such as, drill and ceremonies, customs and courtesies, dormitory procedures, small unit tactics, and followership.
+During the lab environment, the General Military Course cadets (freshman and sophomores) are trained by the POC cadets (juniors and seniors) on various topics such as, drill and ceremonies, customs and courtesies, dormitory procedures, small unit tactics, and fellowship.

-The Professional Officer Course cadets plan and execute the required training objectives each week, so their piece of the puzzle takes a vast amount of coordination and discipline.
+The POC cadets plan and execute the required training objectives each week, so their piece of the puzzle takes a vast amount of coordination and discipline.

 PHYSICAL TRAINING (PT)

-Cadets meet two times a week for about an hour to meet this requirement.
-Physical training is offered three times a week on Mondays, Wednesdays, and Fridays.
+Cadets meet two times a week for an hour to meet the PT requirement.
+Physical training is offered three times a week on Monday, Wednesday, and Friday throughout the semester.
 We spend this time preparing/training our bodies to meet and exceed physical fitness standards.
 Workouts are typically dynamic in nature and can include intense levels of both aerobic and anaerobic workouts.